KaitCam/Teal-thumb-club-landing/README.md

 # Teal-thumb-club-landing
-The landing page for the company Teal Thumb Club; for the FCC landing page project
+This project was created in response to a project promt at Freecodecamp.com.
+The goal of this project was to create a responsive landing page for a fictional company of my own design.
+A link to the live site can be found HERE: https://kaitcam.github.io/Teal-thumb-club-landing/